citusdata/citus_docs/get_started/concepts.rst

 and conserves database connections between the coordinator node and worker nodes.

-Citus transforms each incoming multi-shard query into per-shard queries called tasks.
+Citus transforms each incoming multi-shard query session into per-shard queries called tasks.
 It queues the tasks, and runs them once it's able to obtain connections to the relevant worker nodes.
 For queries on distributed tables ``foo`` and ``bar``, here's a diagram of the connection management:

 .. image:: ../images/executor-overview.png
     :alt: tasks connecting to worker pools

-The coordinator node has a connection pool for each worker.
-Each pool can contain at most :ref:`max_shared_pool_size` connections, to limit the total connections to the worker between all tasks.
-Furthermore, each query (such as ``SELECT * FROM foo`` in the diagram) is limited to opening at most :ref:`max_adaptive_executor_pool_size` simultaneous connections for its tasks per worker.
+The coordinator node has a connection pool for each session.
+Each query (such as ``SELECT * FROM foo`` in the diagram) is limited to opening at most :ref:`max_adaptive_executor_pool_size` simultaneous connections for its tasks per worker.
 That setting is configurable at the session level, for priority management.